Changissnz/nu_merchant_principal/README.md

-Forms of contested environments such as the mentioned boundless competitive output, unregulated guarantees, and metric-less work can be used as campaigns such as the <ins>output-delusion scheme</ins>.
+Forms of contested environments such as the mentioned boundless competitive output, unregulated guarantees, and metric-less work can be used in
+campaigns such as the <ins>output-delusion scheme</ins>.
 In these environments, there is the openness in interpretation by the workers and their socio-economic